Updated March 31, 2014

 The Centers for Medicare and Medicaid Services (CMS) Releases New Guidance for Eligibility Reviews Under the Payment Error Rate Measurement (PERM) and Medicaid Eligibility Quality Control (MEQC) Programs

-August 15, 2013—CMS released new guidance to states on eligibility reviews under the PERM and MEQC programs to reflecting the changes to the way state will adjudicate eligibilty for applicants for Medicaid and the Children's Health Insurance Program (CHIP) starting in 2014.
+August 15, 2013—CMS released new guidance to states on eligibility reviews under the PERM and MEQC programs to reflecting the changes to the way state will adjudicate elligibilty for applicants for Medicaid and the Children's Health Insurance Program (CHIP) starting in 2014.
 CMS will be implementing an annual 50-state pilot program strategy in January 2014 for fiscal years (FY) 2014 through 2016.
 This initiative will help inform CMS's approach to rulemaking that will undertake prior to the resumption of the PERM eligibility measurement component in FY 2017.
-The PERM program was developed in response to the Improper Payment Information Act (IPIA) of 2002 which fuocused on reducing improper payment across the federal government.
+The PERM program was developed in response to the Improper Payment Information Act (IPIA) of 2002 which focused on reducing improper payment across the federal government.
 The reviews take place on a rotating cycle with one third of states being reviewed each year.
-Under MEQC, statea must annually demonstrate the accuracy of their Medicaid eligibility determination process.
+Under MEQC, states must annually demonstrate the accuracy of their Medicaid eligibility determination process.

 CMS is implementing an interim change in methodology for conducting Medicaid and CHIP eligibility review.
 Instead of the current PERM and MEQC review requirements in FY 2014 through 2016, all states will participate in the eligibility review pilot to provide more targeted, detailed information on the accuracy of eligibility determinations.
 CMS is working with states to develop pilot specifications and tools, and will be providing additional technical guidance and assistance going forward.
 Refer all questions to Chrissy Fowler at (410) 786-9232 or Barbara Richards at (410) 786-5920.